amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

  - Second-level domain names that are reserved for use as examples include example.com, example.org, and example.net.

 7. **Compliance with Safe Addresses:**
  - The following IP address are safe.
-Any IP address that is not in this range should be flagged as incorrect.
+Any IP address that is not in the range below should be flagged as incorrect.
  - Safe IPv4 Addresses:
       - 192.0.2.0/24
       - 198.51.100.0/24,